Archie3d/qmusic/README.md

 CMake is required to configure and build the project.
 QMusic depends on Qt 5.x framework.

+# Playing
+There are some examples provided in **patches** folder of the source tree.

 # Limitations
 Polyphonic synthesis is not implemented currently.